-When paying monthly for Ivacy, you'll be charged $9.95 every single month.
+When paying for Ivacy monthly, you'll be charged $9.95 every single month.
 In general, this is a competitive price - especially when compared to top-rated VPNs (typically priced at around $11-$13/month).
 However, we do strongly recommend checking out Ivacy's long-term plans.

-On top of that, Ivacy's 5-year plan now includes a premium password manager (this could be a limited-time offer) without any extra cost (for the entire duration of your VPN subscription).
+On top of that, Ivacy's 5-year plan now includes a premium password manager as well as 2TB of encrypted cloud storage.

 We'll also mention that you can get a dedicated IP for $1.99/month (you can add a single dedicated IP to your account).
 If you need port forwarding, that feature is priced at $1.00/month.